NETWAYS/foreman-training/provisioning/06_bootdisk.md

 Navigate to "Hosts > Templates > Provisioning Templates" and search for the iPXE templates.
 "Kickstart default iPXE" should already be associated to CentOS and "Preseed default iPXE" to Debian and so associate "Preseed default iPXE Autoinstall" to Ubuntu if needed.

-Repeat the same with the Template "Preseed PXEGrub2 Autoinstall" for Ubuntu.
+Repeat the same with the Template "Preseed default PXEGrub2 Autoinstall" for Ubuntu.

 Navigate to "Hosts > Provisionings Setup > Operating systems" and select the iPXE and PXEGrub2 templates associated.